tetayl/mermaid_studio/README.md

 Mermaid Studio is an independent open-source project that uses the Mermaid.js diagramming engine.
 It is not affiliated with or endorsed by the Mermaid.js team.

+Parts of this project were developed with the assistance of AI coding tools, then reviewed and adapted by the author.

 ---

 ## 💡 Acknowledgements